frasom/goDRACOON/mobileApp.md

 To build iOS apps you will need Xcode installed on your macOS computer as well as the command line tools optional package.

-franksommer@MBP-von-Frank drstatus-gui % ~/go/bin/fyne package -os ios -appID com.github.goDRACOON -icon ./resources/drCheck.png
+% ~/go/bin/fyne package -os ios -appID com.github.goDRACOON -icon ./resources/drCheck.png
 -os=ios requires XCode